angelicakadja/Instalando_Git_Windows/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: Suggest an idea for this project
+About the application: Suggest an idea for this project
-title: ''
+Title: ''
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your feature request related to an issue?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I didn't understand how [...]

-**Describe the solution you'd like**
+**Describe the solution you want.**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Describe the alternatives that you considered to be relevant.**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or resources that you believe are relevant.

-**Additional context**
+**Additional context?**
-Add any other context or screenshots about the feature request here.
+Please add any other context or screenshots about the feature request here.